lmdu/pyfastx/docs/source/usage.rst

 FastqKeys
 =========

+New in ``pyfastx`` 0.8.0.

 Get fastq keys
 ---------------

-Get all names of read as a list-like object
+Get all names of read as a list-like object.

 .. code:: python